-- 6. Disconnect the control-panel signal cable (C) and its related USB cable, which are connected to the back of the control panel by a retainer arm. - Attention: After the cables have been disconnected from the back of the control panel, avoid pulling on the cables.
-Doing so could pull them loose from the inside of the system or damage the system board. - 7.
-Remove the retainer arm by sliding its release tab (D) to the left and dislodging it.
+7. Disconnect the control-panel signal cable (B) and its related USB cable from the back of the control panel.

+Attention: After the cables have been disconnected from the back of the control panel, avoid pulling on the cables.
+Doing so could pull them loose from the inside of the system or damage the system board.